 postMessage XSS on a million sites

-TL;DR: AddThis is a share button used by over a million sites.
+AddThis is a share button used by over a million sites.
 They were all vulnerable to XSS earlier this year.
 In my previous post I described the pitfalls of the postMessage API.
 This post will describe how I identified and exploited them on the AddThis widget.

 While testing an application using AddThis I noticed that it used postMessage, by checking the global listeners in Chrome Devtools: